jeremytammik/tbc/a/2051_modeless.md

 provide a solution to
 why [API queue command "CommandId" cannot be invoked in this context](https://forums.autodesk.com/t5/revit-api-forum/api-queue-command-quot-commandid-quot-cannot-be-invoked-in-this/m-p/12971672)

-Basically, certain built-in Revit commands require a valid actuve view plus the view must have focus.
+Basically, certain built-in Revit commands require a valid active view and the view must have focus.

 Therefore, in order to use `PostCommand` to launch a built-in commend such as "Select by ID" with the command id `ID_SELECT_BY_ID`, you first need to ensure that a graphic view has focus.